keystonejs/prisma-day-2021-workshop/README.md

 ✅ Next builds even when there is no static data, i.e. an empty database.
 Requires precise handling of `any`.

-✅ More issues tracked down using the empty database technique.
-It triggers every `any`.
+✅ Any issues tracked down using the empty database technique.
+It triggers every any bug, with a vengeance.
+   Strongly recommended as a unit testing technique.
 ```

 ## Security audit
 Status: `Preliminary`.

 ## TL;DR
-`<T>(a: T)` is a type safe replacement for `(a: any)`, because we need to trap the awkward `undefined` cases at build time.
+`<T>(a: T)` is a type safe replacement for many cases of `(a: any)`, because we need to trap the awkward `undefined` cases at build time.

+## any is shouting: I AM WRITTEN IN JAVASCRIPT ... listen to it, and recode it ASAP

-`wrap_any.ts` has the sole role of wrapping types that cant be deduced for some reason.
+`wrap_any.ts` is an ugly name for an ugly file.
+It might change to become even more noticable.
+It has the sole role of wrapping `any` subtypes that can't be deduced for some reason.
 It has proved to be a very
 practical way of localising `any` issues.
+Give the usage a name, and fixed location, right under the peer review spot light.
+Have varying degree of `anyness`.
+Take a look at the file, it's a toxic dump of puzzles and types best avoided, and attempts to handle them at a distance.
+There are more radical approaches that I'm looking at, but they are alien.

 `any` issues:
 Low level ts/js security audit: Research and development has established many bugs hide in the rampantly polymorphic `any` type.